rdkcentral/rdkb-wifi-hal/docs/pages/halSpec.md

 ## Build Requirements

-The source code should be built under Linux environment using `cmake`, `make`, `gcc`, etc. as required, and would normally be delivered as a library.
+The source code should be built under Linux environment using `cmake`, `make`, `gcc`, etc. as required, and would normally be delivered as a library and source code.

 ## Variability Management